 - Presentation/class/lectures: with a Bluetooth earpiece connected to your Ava app, you'll be able to follow any presentation/class/lecture with a main presenter, live-captioned on your phone, or on a laptop.

 - Education videos/Facebook-live/radio/podcasts/conference calls: with an audio adapter, you can get live-subtitles on your phone for any video, podcast, radio show that you're following on your computer.

 Third, locations.
-Some require a more advanced setup to be accessible, yet we kept it as simple as possible.
-For example, your workplace, school or church - with communications happening that you wish would be captioned.
+Some places require a more advanced setup to be accessible, yet we kept it as simple as possible.
+For example, your workplace, school, or place of worship - with communications happening that you wish would be captioned.

 - Workplace and professional training